 The end of August found me in Seattle for IFBC.
 I was not going to go.
-To be honest, I had my fair share of food conferences last year and had decided to sit back in the shadows to enjoy them this year.
+To be honest, I had my fair share of food conferences last year and had decided to sit back in the shadows to enjoy them moving forward.
 Upon returning from France, we had to high tail it to Seattle for business.
 I always love when I can combine a little business with foodie pleasure.
-During this trip I was able to squeeze in an over-due coffee with Jackie and Lenny and I both got a chance to have a wonderful evening out with Dana.
+During this trip, I was able to squeeze in an over-due coffee with Jackie and Lenny and I both got a chance to have a wonderful evening out with Dana.

-Well, Jackie planted a small seed during coffee, about IFBC; but, I buried it deep.
-Then over cocktails, Dana decided to shower that buried seed with a little water.
-By the end of dinner, Dana, had showered that seed with sunshine – come back for IFBC, as well a girl’s weekend at her home with 5 amazing women (Dana, Joy, Cheryl, Tracy, and Kristina).
+Well, Jackie planted a small seed during coffee, about IFBC, I buried it deep.
+Over cocktails, Dana decided to shower that buried seed with a little water.
+By the end of dinner, Dana had showered that seed with sunshine and I was buying tickets to come back for IFBC, as well a girl’s weekend at her home with 5 amazing women that I admire (Dana, Joy, Cheryl, Tracy, and Kristina).

 I felt amazingly blessed that weekend.
-A much needed girl’s weekend, tossed together with great food, lip quenching cocktails and stimulating conversation with a brilliant group of women, who I now consider “friends”.
+A much-needed girl’s weekend tossed together with great food, lip-quenching cocktails and stimulating conversation with a brilliant group of women, who I now consider “friends”.
 We all came together, some of us knew each other from past events and others where new to each of us.
 Regardless, from the moment we meet up in baggage claim, I felt like I was with a long lost group of friends; conversations flowed freely, creativity was stoked and there was an amazing warmth around us the entire weekend.
 I thank each of them!

 IFBC did not fail me either.
-I was pleasantly surprised by three particular speakers who, made me step back, think and then more forward.
+I was pleasantly surprised by three particular speakers who made me step back, think and then move forward.
 The first was James Oseland, the editor of Saveur.
 His speech oozed his love of food and travel, all wrapped up neatly together.
 My mind was provoked by every word.
 My fantasies were racing all around the world.
 He even made me want to keep blogging.
 I often consider giving it up but he re-lite the fire and made me want to pursue my passions even more.
 I could not get enough, I wanted more; I wanted to sit with him at a cafe, drink coffee and learn more!

 The next speaker who brought me in was Penny de la Santos.
 Now, I know Penny (I say that loosely as I have only taken a photography workshop with her) from a time before and I respect her.
 When I talk about Penny, I always say the same thing, “I love her story and how she got where she was”.
-You see, I love it when people succeed doing what they are internally passionate about and that is Penny.
+You see, I love it when people succeed in doing what they are internally passionate about and that is Penny.
 She captures every moment and presents it in a way, that makes me feel it, taste it and completely experience it all visually.
 She is my “girl-crush”.

 The third speaker who really drew me in was Shauna James Ahern.
 Shauna is the Gluten Free Girl.
 I knew of Shauna as our paths have crossed in the past but I did not really know her.
 As soon as Shauna started sharing her journey and her deep struggles with gluten at IFBC, I was intrigued.
 I hung on her every word, waiting for the next detail, wanting more.
 I felt her pain and I wanted to know more.
-Before, I even left Seattle, I ordered her book Gluten Free Girl.
+Before I even left Seattle, I ordered her book Gluten-Free Girl.
 I highly recommend this book, even if you do not have a gluten issue.
 Shauna’s writing is witty, warm and very passionate.
 I related to so many of her stories, of growing up a child of the 70’s – I loved the TV dinners and remember them “fondly”.
-Not only does she share her journey but there are delicious gluten free recipes throughout.
+Not only does she share her journey but there are delicious gluten-free recipes throughout.

 We are lucky, we can eat anything; but, I still felt her pain.
 Having to rethink your way of shopping, cooking and eating.
 I could not imagine having to go through this radical of a change at this point in my life.
 As I read her book and shared my thoughts, with Lenny, we decided we wanted to do more.
 Why, because she had gone through this.
 As well, Lenny’s family is always complaining of stomach issues.
 We are always saying it is “your diet”, but it is a conversation that gets dusted under a rug.
-WE could hardly preach without having done it ourselves.
-After a few conversations, we decided we would challenge ourselves by eating gluten free for a month.
+We could hardly preach without having done it ourselves.
+After a few conversations, we decided we would challenge ourselves by eating gluten-free for a month.
 We are very aware of where our food comes from and how it is made.
-But this challenge, will make us even more completely aware of what we were putting into our mouths, down to every last ingredient.
+But this challenge will make us even more completely aware of what we were putting into our mouths, down to every last ingredient.

-A couple weeks back, Shauna announced that she was looking for volunteers to bake gluten free.
+A couple weeks back, Shauna announced that she was looking for volunteers to bake gluten-free.
 This was perfect timing for our own personal quest.
-I immediately sent an email, saying we were in and that we were challenging ourselves to a gluten free month.
+I immediately sent an email, saying we were in and that we were challenging ourselves to a gluten-free month.
 When I decided to accept this baking challenge, I had no idea of what I was doing.
 I was completely blind.
-Sure I had just finished Shauna’s book and was pretty confident that I could “cook” gluten free; but, baking, is another thing.
+Sure I had just finished Shauna’s book and was pretty confident that I could “cook” gluten-free; but, baking is another thing.

 My favorite pie crust recipe is a Dorie Greenspan recipe.
 I used equal portions of GF AP flour and the brown rice flour and attempted the recipe.
 It came together nicely, great texture; but, the taste reminded me of “sugared favas”.
 I was not happy.
 So I headed back to the market and picked up another brand of gluten free AP flour.
 This time the dough came together much better and the taste was really nice.
-When it came time to rolling it out, it completely fell apart.
+When it came time to roll it out, it completely fell apart.
 TRASH!
-At this point I was happy with just making a pecan tart.
+At this point, I was happy with just making a pecan tart.